brooklynrail/brooklynrail-platform/content/events/2020/07/nathaniel-dorsky-with-constance-lewallen.md

       new work at the New York Film Festival's Views from the Avant-Garde and the Wavelengths program of the Toronto International Film Festival.
-In spring 2012, Dorsky took actively part in the three-month exposition of Whitney Biennial.[4]
+In spring 2012, Dorsky took actively part in the three-month exposition of Whitney Biennial.
 In October 2015, the New York Film Festival honored his work with a thirty-four film complete retrospective at Lincoln Center.
       Manohla Dargis of the New York Times listed this retrospective in second place in her list of the top ten films of 2015.
   - person: constance-lewallen